Kitware/ParaView/Documentation/dev/build.md

 ParaView uses Qt as its GUI library.
 Qt is required whenever the ParaView client is built with a GUI.

 * [Download a release](http://download.qt.io/official_releases/qt/).
     - For binaries, use the latest stable version of qt-PLATFORM-opensource-VERSION.[tar.gz or zip or dmg or exe].
-If this gives you trouble, version 4.8.2 is known to work.
 When downloading binaries, ensure that your compiler version matches the Qt compiler indicated.
 Version 5.6+ supports Visual Studio 2015.
     - For source code, use the latest stable version of qt-everywhere-opensource-src-VERSION.[tar.gz or zip or dmg].
-If this gives you trouble, version 4.8.2 is known to work.
-* Developers have reported some issues with QT 5 on Mac and linux.

 Compiler and Build Tool
 -----------------------